raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 In this essay we will explore a number of important results concerning regular expressions, and regular languages, and finite-state automata:

   - The set of finite-state recognizers is closed under various operations, including `union`, `intersection`, `catenation`, `kleene*`, and others.
+  - For every finite-state recognizer, there exists an equivalent deterministic finite-state recognizer
   - Every regular language can be recognized by a finite-state automaton.
   - If a finite-state automaton recognizes a language, that language is regular.